x-y-t/x-y-t.github.com/index_en.md

 Founded at early 2011, we offer SIP/VoIP related products, solutions and consulting.
 <br><br>
-Our core team members came from well known call center verdors, telecommunication companies and joint ventures.
+Our core team members came from well known call center vendors, telecommunication companies and joint ventures.
-We have 10+ years of rich experiences on the call center industry and marcketing and our customers ranges in government, military, petro, education, telecom carrier industries or fields locally(Asia/China) and around the world.
+We have 10+ years of rich experiences on the call center industry and marketing and our customers ranges in government, military, petro, education, telecom carrier industries or fields locally(Asia/China) and around the world.
 We also have good/large partnership with varies system integrators and device vendors.

 <br><br>
-Our goal is to offer reliable, open, and feature rich communication products and services for the success of you and your companry.
+Our goal is to offer reliable, open, and feature rich communication products and services for the success of you and your companny.

 <br><br>
 Contact us for more information: <input type="text" value="info@x-y-t.com" readonly>